|09-02-2010, 03:31 PM||#1|

 “But you had surgery years ago and your reputation still hasn’t changed,” Raye challenged him.

-“So you’ve just been acting like a grumpy old man for the last couple of years – because you can?”
+“So you’ve been acting like a grumpy old cuss for the last couple of years – because you can?”

-“Yeah,” he told her with a grin.
+“That’s about it,” he told her with a grin.
 “And now you know one of world’s best kept secrets.
-I hope that as my new friend I can trust you with that information?”
+I hope since we’re friends now that I can trust you with that information?”
 He cocked his head playfully to one side and waited for her reply.

 “I guess I don’t have any choice,” she said and shrugged her shoulders.
 It was Larry’s turn to look confused then.